AlcibiadesCleinias/telegram-phd-bot/README.md

 - **priority chats** - with triggers described below; (+ channels)
 - **chats**
 - **superadmin trigger** - in any chat, but not in channel
+- **contributor chat** - the phd bot runs with its own OpenAI token (defined in `.env`).
+However, anyone could supply to bot his own token and thus, activate openAI features for yourself or even for the chat where **bot has already existed** (even if the chat not in [priority chats]).
+Ref to command `add_openai_token` in the bot meny.

 and for only 1 feature there is
 - phd work excluded chats (check `TG_PHD_WORK_EXCLUDE_CHATS`)